Building Call for Code applications using machine learning

 Watson Studio provides you with the environment and tools to solve problems by collaboratively working with data.
 You can choose the tools that you need to analyze and visualize data, to cleanse and shape data, to ingest streaming data, or to create and train machine learning models.
 For more information on Watson Studio, check out this link that provides an overview and a video on how to get started.

-Get a quick-start introduction on an intro to machine learning and AI with the full three-part video series on IBM Developer where you’ll learn how to use IBM Watson Studio.
+Get a quick-start intro to machine learning and AI with the full three-part video series on IBM Developer where you’ll learn how to use IBM Watson Studio.

 Getting started with machine learning